 The development and commercialization of new drug products is highly competitive.
 Moreover, the genome editing field is characterized by rapidly changing technologies, significant competition and a strong emphasis on intellectual property.
-We will face competition with respect to any product candidates that we may seek to develop or commercialize in the future from major pharmaceutical companies, specialty pharmaceutical companies and biotechnology companies worldwide.
-Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent or other intellectual property protection and establish collaborative arrangements for research, development, manufacturing and commercialization.
+We will face competition with respect to any product candidates that we may seek to develop or commercialize in the future from major pharmaceutical companies, specially pharmaceutical companies and biotechnology companies worldwide.
+Potential competitors also include academic institutions, government agencies and other public and private research organizations that conduct research, seek patent or other intellectual property protection.